Wild Wellness with Alice Hansen and Piet Blokker

-All participants will be asked to complete a medical questionnaire and waiver during the reservations process.
+All participants will be asked to complete a Health Declaration and an Indemnity Form during the reservations process.

-- All guests are required to complete a doctor's certificate and an Indemnity form which includes mention of Wim Hof Method treatments.
+- All guests are required to complete a Health Declaration and an Indemnity Form which includes mention of Wim Hof Method treatments.

 Special Interest Walks - Terms and Conditions